openvinotoolkit/anomalib/notebooks/500_use_cases/501_dobot/README.md

 | Training a Model         | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/openvinotoolkit/anomalib/blob/main/notebooks/500_use_cases/501_dobot/501a_training_a_model_with_cubes_from_a_robotic_arm.ipynb) |
 | Inference with the Model | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/openvinotoolkit/anomalib/blob/main/notebooks/500_use_cases/501_dobot/501b_inference_with_a_robotic_arm.ipynb)                   |

-## Installation Instructions

-If you have not installed all required dependencies, follow the [Installation Guide](https://openvinotoolkit.github.io/anomalib/getting_started/installation/index.html).
+## Steps to use these notebooks

+These notebooks will help you to use a Dobot robot and Anomalib Library, for showcasing different kind of Industrial solutions

+Step 1: Create an environment to run Anomalib + Dobot DLL using Python version 3.8

+a.
+For Windows, use the following:

+       python -m venv anomalib_env
+       anomalib_env\Scripts\activate

+b.
+For Linux and MacOS:

+       python3 -m venv anomalib_env
+       source anomalib_env/bin/activate

+Step 2: Install Anomalib using pip install, you will find this command line in the notebook, but you can also install it after to run the notebook:

+       pip install anomalib[full]

+Step 3: Install Jupyter Lab or Jupyter Notebook through: https://jupyter.org/install

+       pip install notebook
+       pip install ipykernel
+       pip install ipywidgets

 ## Notebook Contents

-This notebook demonstrates how NNCF can be used to compress a model trained with Anomalib.
-The notebook is divided into the following sections:

-- Train an anomalib model without compression
-- Train a model with NNCF compression
-- Compare the performance of the two models (FP32 vs INT8)

-Step 1: Then connect your USB Camera and verify it works using a simple camera application.
+Step 4: Then connect your USB Camera and verify it works using a simple camera application.
 Once it is verified, close the application.

-Step 2 (Optional): If you have the Dobot robot please make the following.
+Step 5 (Optional): If you have the Dobot robot please make the following.

 1. Install Dobot requirements (See Dobot documentation here: https://en.dobot.cn/products/education/magician.html).
 2. Check all connections to the Dobot and verify it is working using the Dobot Studio.